 There are different types of requests that are relevant for working with APIs, also known as request verbs.
 The most common ones are the following:

-Let's just focus on the first two for now, GET and POST.
-When using GET, the server (see above!) is prompted with responding to a certain question: You want to see a list of your Facebook friends?
+Let's just focus on the first two, for now, GET and POST.
+When using GET, the server (see above!) is prompted with responding to a certain question: Do you want to see a list of your Facebook friends?
 That's a GET request in the background!
 In turn, when uploading a new picture to Instagram, that is a POST request to their servers: You send over some data from your client (your mobile app) to their database.

 Responses and JSON

 Unless there was an error in the request or data transfer, servers are kind enough to send you a response.
 In most cases nowadays, this response will be in JSON format.
 This format is relatively easy to read and write, even if it looks a little bit odd at first